ashton14/muttle-new/README.md

 **Important notes**:
 * Please work from the `staging` branch.
 If you create new branches, branch off the `staging` branch.
 The `main` branch is for deployments.
-* The `backend/.env` file is only for development secrets—please don't add production keys to this file.
+* The `backend/.env` file is only for development secrets&mdash;please don't add production keys to this file.

 ### Install dependencies